A complete derived invariant and silting theory for graded gentle algebras: Introduction

+Condition \eqref{Conditiona} in Theorem \ref{Thm:1.1introduction} particularly implies that $A$ is infinite dimensional and Condition \eqref{Conditionb} implies that $A$ is finite-dimensional.
+Theorem \ref{Thm:1.1introduction} generalizes the result in \cite[Theorem 5.9]{CJS}, which gives a partial classification of the homologically smooth and proper graded gentle algebras $A$ whose $\per(A)$ admit silting objects.

+As a corollary, we obtain the following result for homologically smooth and proper (i.e.\ finite-dimensional) graded gentle algebras.

-\begin{Thm}[Theorem \ref{Thm:existence_of_silting}] Let $A=\Bbbk Q/I$ be a homologically smooth and proper graded gentle algebra.
-Then $\per(A)$ admits a silting object if and only if $A$ is not isomorphic to a graded gentle algebra given by the graded quiver
+\begin{Cor} Let $A=\Bbbk Q/I$ be a homologically smooth and proper graded gentle algebra.
+Then $\per(A)$ does not admit silting objects if and only if $A$ is isomorphic to a graded gentle algebra given by the quiver